 The conflict between herders and farmers is related to the increasing shortage of land and water, propelled by desertification, insecurity and the loss of grazing land to expanding settlements.
-The above mentioned factors lead to increased migration of herders from northern and middle Nigeria southwards.
+The above-mentioned factors have lead to increased migration of herders from northern and middle Nigeria southwards.
 These herder communities are mostly Fulani, but other ethnicities are also represented.
 The conflict has acquired three dimensions: ethnic (Fulani vs other Nigerian ethnicities), religious (Muslim herders vs Christian southerners), and cultural (nomadic vs sedentary).
-It also has an increasing political dimension as President Buhari, a Fulani himself, is accused of tribalism and of looking away from the conflict.
-In the background of the herders-farmers conflict there are also the nation-wide legal and social differences between the 'indigenes' or 'natives' (those whose fathers were born in the area and who are granted preferential land rights over settlers) and the 'settlers' (those who settled in the area later).
+It also has an increasing political dimension as President Buhari, a Fulani himself, has been accused of tribalism and of looking away from the conflict.
+In the background of the herders-farmers conflict there are also the nation-wide legal and social differences between the 'indigenes' or 'natives' (those whose fathers were born in the area and who are granted preferential land rights over settlers) and the 'settlers' (those who settled in the area later). [[Targeting](#), 3.7; [Security situation 2018](#), 3.2]